ethereum-optimism/Truffle-ERC20-Example/README.md

 # Getting Started with Optimistic Ethereum: Simple ERC20 Token Truffle Tutorial

+## TRUFFLE CURRENTLY DOES NOT WORK FOR TESTING OR DEPLOYING CONTRACTS.
+PLEASE WAIT OR SWITCH TO HARDHAT UNTIL THIS ISSUE IS RESOLVED

 Hi there!
 Welcome to our Optimistic Ethereum ERC20 Truffle example!

 If your preferred smart contract testing framework is Waffle, see our Optimistic Ethereum ERC20 Waffle tutorial [here](https://github.com/ethereum-optimism/Waffle-ERC20-Example).